AdobeDocs/experience-platform.es-ES/help/sources/connectors/data-partners/demandbase.md

 +++Respuesta

-El campo `accountOrganization.domain` se usa para las cuentas coincidentes.
+The `accountOrganization.domain` field is used for matching accounts.
 Si su organización utiliza un campo personalizado diferente para almacenar el nombre del sitio web, asegúrese de proporcionar la ruta de campo correcta para una asignación precisa.

 +++

-### ¿Qué sucede cuando se actualiza un dominio de empresa en Experience Platform?
+### What happens when a company domain is updated in Experience Platform?

-+++Respuesta
++++Answer

-Cuando se actualiza un dominio de empresa, el nuevo valor de dominio se aplica en la siguiente ejecución del flujo de datos.
-Esto garantiza que:
+When a company domain is updated, the new domain value will be applied in the next dataflow run.
+This ensures that:

-* La ingesta de datos por intención futura utiliza el dominio actualizado para la coincidencia de cuentas.
+* Future intent data ingestion use the updated domain for account matching.
 * Ahora, cualquier señal de intención que no coincida correctamente con la cuenta deseada puede alinearse correctamente.
 * No se realizan cambios retroactivos a los datos pasados introducidos; solo los datos nuevos y entrantes reflejarán la actualización.